nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 #### View all employee: `employee view`
-view all employees in the clinic
+View all employees in the clinic
 Format: `employee view`

 #### View an employee's assigned tasks: `employee task`
-- view all tasks assigned to an employee
+View all tasks assigned to an employee

 Format: `employee task i/EMPLOYEE_ID`
 * The `EMPLOYEE_ID` must be a positive integer 1, 2, 3, …